Part of the Media & Entertainment category.

 These servers call external speech recognition APIs.
 Better accuracy on difficult audio, no local compute needed, but require API keys and incur costs.

-Deepgram MCP Servers
+Deepgram Official MCP Server

 What Doesn’t Work Well